Is it legal to have two home insurance policies In Texas

 Are There Risks with Double Policy Coverage?

-Having two insurance policies might seem like extra protection, but it has its risks.
+Two insurance policies might seem like extra protection, but they have risks.

 What Are the Potential Downsides of Holding Two Policies?